BenSova/BenSova/README.md

-### Hi there 👋
+### Hi, I'm BenSova

-I'm Ben Sova, a developer trying to make you get the most use (and you) out of your Apple Devices.
+I'm a SwiftUI developer trying to make you get the most use (and you) out of your Apple Devices.

+Currently I'm working on an app that allows you to run macOS Big Sur on your unsupported Mac.
+This works best on 2012 ans 2013 Macs to prolong the lifetime of your Mac.
+It's called **Patched Sur** and you can learn more about it [here](https://github.com/BenSova/Patched-Sur).

+Right now **Patched Sur** still needs a lot of refinements and featurrs, but it's a great start for what I have right now, and I'm sure it will become greater.

 <!--
 **BenSova/BenSova** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.